carylwyatt/carylwyatt.github.io/_posts/2018-08-06-week-of-6-august.md

 I don't have time to run this whole thing again today, so tomorrow I need to:
 - preinstall pigpio
 - take a look at [Alpine Linux](https://github.com/node-serialport/node-serialport/tree/master/packages/serialport#alpine-linux) for serialport

+## 7 aug

+Starting the day off strong with a new directory for exploring a docker container with Alpine Linux/node.
+- copied Dockerfile, .dockerignore, gate-counter.js, and package.json
+- updated files to match new image
+- attempted to build image
+- got a weird error

+After googling, I found that resin has an alpine-node base image specifically for rpi3.
+- made new directory
+- copied Dockerfile, .dockerignore, gate-counter.js, and package.json
+- updated files to match new image

+Alpine is ***very*** diferrent than Raspbian.
+Package manager is apk instead of apt-get.
+I'm struggling to get normal packages installed.
+When I try to get npm to install my packages, it says it can't find pigpio.
+That's because it's not installed.
+But I can't figure out how to install pigpio without apt-get!
+I tried downloading wget, unzip, and make so I could download the package, unzip it, and install it using make, but now I'm getting an error from make, and I DON'T UNDERSTAND ANY OF THIS.

+Gotta take a break until tomorrow.